andamira/webera.sh/README.md

 sudo sh -c "wget git.io/webera -O /usr/local/bin/webera && chmod +x /usr/local/bin/webera"
 ```

-### For Mac OS X users
+### Mac OS X

-> Warning: not yet working in Mac OS X. see [issue #14](https://github.com/andamira/webera/issues/14)

-You will need [Brew](http://brew.sh/) to install a more recent version of Bash than the one that comes by default.
+In Mac OS X you **need** to have a more recent version of Bash than the one that comes by default.
+And the GNU version of coreutils, sed, grep and awk.
+The easiest way to install them is with [Brew](http://brew.sh/):

 ```
+brew tap homebrew/dupes
-brew install bash
+brew install bash coreutils gnu-sed grep gawk
 ```